Effective Foreign Assistance Makes America Stronger

 The ONE Campaign urges Congress to:

-- Sustain funding for high-impact programs like the President’s Emergency Plan for AIDS Relief (PEPFAR), Gavi, the Vaccine Alliance, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Millennium Challenge Corporation (MCC), the Development Finance Corporation (DFC), and the International Development Association (IDA).
-These proven investments save millions of lives, build stable partners, and keep Americans safe.
+• Continue funding proven, high-impact programs like PEPFAR, Gavi, the Global Fund, the Millennium Challenge Corporation (MCC), the Development Finance Corporation (DFC), the International Development Association (IDA), and the African Development Fund, which save lives, build stable partners, and keep Americans safe.

 Saving Lives

-Key U.S. global health investments save millions of lives, promote stability worldwide, and protect Americans by reducing the threat of emerging diseases reaching our shores.
+Key US global health investments save millions of lives, promote stability worldwide, and protect Americans by reducing the threat that emerging diseases will reach our shores.
+Recent polling indicates that Americans of all political affiliations strongly support funding US efforts to combat disease abroad.

 The President’s Emergency Plan for AIDS Relief (PEPFAR)

-- In addition to saving 26 million lives, PEPFAR’s phenomenally successful global fight against HIV/AIDS promotes long-term growth.
-Per capita GDP growth in PEPFAR countries was nearly 50% higher than it would have been without PEPFAR, and children’s out-of-school rates have been nearly reduced by nearly 10%.
+• In addition to saving 26 million lives, PEPFAR’s phenomenally successful global fight against HIV/AIDS promotes long-term growth.
+Per capita GDP growth in PEPFAR countries was nearly 50% higher than it would have been without PEPFAR, and children’s out-of-school rates have dropped by nearly 10%.

-- The U.S. is laying the groundwork for country self-sufficiency.
+• The US is laying the groundwork for country self-sufficiency.
 Over half of PEPFAR’s funds go to local partners, and its latest five-year strategy focuses on strengthening local health systems and sustainability.
+Countries are working to develop off-ramp strategies and rely less on foreign assistance.

-- Without U.S. PEPFAR support global progress would reverse, with a potential sixfold increase in HIV infections and tenfold increase in AIDS-related deaths (to 6.3 million, orphaning 3.4 million children) by 2029.
+• Without US support through PEPFAR, global progress would reverse, threatening a potential sixfold increase in HIV infections and tenfold increase in AIDS-related deaths (to 6.3 million, orphaning 3.4 million children) by 2029.

 Gavi, the Vaccine Alliance

-- Gavi is a public-private partnership that gives millions of children access to vaccines.
-Children in Gavi-supported countries are 70% less likely to die from a preventable disease before their fifth birthday than when the program began in 2000.
-Increasing life expectancy by just one year can lead to a 4-5% increase in GDP, and every $1 invested in immunization returns an estimated $54 in wider economic benefits, including savings in health care costs and lost wages and productivity.
+• Gavi is a public-private partnership that gives millions of children access to lifesaving vaccines.
+Young children in Gavi-supported countries are now 70% less likely to die from a preventable disease than when the program began in 2000.
+Every $1 invested in immunization returns an estimated $54 in wider economic benefits, including savings in health care costs and lost wages and productivity.

-- Gavi drives self-sufficiency and savings: 19 countries have graduated from Gavi support and are self-financing.
+• Gavi drives self-sufficiency by requiring countries to co-finance vaccine programs.
+19 countries have graduated from Gavi support and are self-financing their own vaccine programs.
 By 2030, over 25% of the original lower-income countries supported by Gavi will be fully funding their own programs.
-Gavi’s success in reducing vaccine costs has generated more than $300 million in savings.

 The Global Fund to Fight AIDS, Tuberculosis, and Malaria (The Global Fund)

-- Created in 2002 as a global public-private partnership to coordinate investments to fight HIV, TB, and malaria, the Global Fund has helped save 65 million lives – nearly the population of Texas and California combined.
-The Global Fund has reduced TB deaths by 36% and malaria deaths by 28%.
+• Created in 2002 as a global public-private partnership to coordinate investments to fight HIV, TB, and malaria, the Global Fund has helped save 65 million lives – nearly the population of Texas and California combined – and has cut the combined death rate from AIDS, TB, and malaria by 61%.

 Economic Development and Poverty Alleviation

-U.S. investments in economic development have helped lift hundreds of millions of people out of extreme poverty, contributed to economic growth, and significantly expanded peace and prosperity.
+US investments in economic development have helped lift hundreds of millions of people out of extreme poverty, contributed to economic growth, and significantly expanded peace and prosperity.
 In 2000, more than 1 in 4 people lived in extreme poverty.
-Today that number is fewer than 1 in 10, thanks in large part to U.S.-led economic development programs.
+Today that number is fewer than 1 in 10.

-- The Millennium Challenge Corporation (MCC) is a U.S. government international assistance agency established in 2004 that works to reduce poverty through sustainable economic growth by partnering with countries that demonstrate a commitment to good governance and economic freedom.
+• The Millennium Challenge Corporation (MCC) is a US government agency established in 2004 that works to reduce poverty through sustainable economic growth by partnering with countries that demonstrate a commitment to good governance and economic freedom.
 The MCC stands out for its commitment to transparency, competitive selection process, and focus on country-led solutions.

-- By mobilizing private capital, the U.S. International Development Finance Corporation (DFC) committed a record $12 billion last year to projects driving economic growth and advancing U.S. strategic interests.
-With a $50 billion portfolio of active investments in 114 countries (with Africa being its largest market), the DFC is competing with the People’s Republic of China (PRC), whose predatory lending practices are seeking to expand China’s influence around the world.
+• By mobilizing private capital, the U.S. International Development Finance Corporation (DFC) committed a record $12 billion last year to projects driving economic growth and advancing US strategic interests.
+With a $50 billion portfolio of active investments in 114 countries (and Africa its largest market), the DFC is competing with the People’s Republic of China (PRC), whose predatory lending practices expand China’s influence around the world.
+The DFC needs to be reauthorized by Congress by October.

 ONE’s Government Relations Team